 I feel like it was five seconds ago when my oldest entered kindergarten, and we were attending our first Harvest Dinner.
 I remember wanting to grab that moment in time and hang on for dear life.

 Then, I looked down at the baby (the one who is wearing the short pants and is entering middle school next year) on my lap and thought, “Oh, we will have so many more of these to attend.”

-And here we are, almost a decade later, and all of my kids have flown through elementary school — I can barely handle all the feelings I have about it.
+And here we are, almost a decade later.
+All of my kids have flown through elementary school – I can barely handle all the feelings I have about it.